 (3) An operator of a property who is given a transport document relating to the movement of an animal to the property must retain a copy of the transport document for not less than 7 years after the animal was moved to the property.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

+[Regulation 201 amended: SL 2021/204 r.
+14.]

 Part 9 — Identification and movement of apiaries

 202. Beekeepers to identify hives